Some random website can't scrap from Google.

 Scroogle is once again offline after Google made yet another change to the auxiliary web interface the not-for-profit uses to serve up a privacy-friendly version of Mountain View's search engine.
 "Here we go again," Scroogle founder Daniel Brandt says in a post to the site.
-"We regret to announce that Google changed their output …
+"We regret to announce that Google changed their …

 Some random website can't scrap from Google.